Spiritual Classics - Spirit and Light Collaborative

 April 7 - The Risen Christ, Caryll Houselander

-Come to the next Spiritual Classics gathering on Tuesday, February 3 at 7:00 PM in the Ascension Parish Center Dining Room, when we’ll discuss The Power and the Glory by Graham Greene, a novel about a suffering priest in Mexico during the anti-Catholic crusade of a revolutionary provincial government.
-Jeff Wood will lead the discussion.
+As we enter the season of Lent, we have the opportunity to ponder some of the deepest questions of our spiritual lives.
+At the next Spiritual Classics gathering on Tuesday, March 3 at 7:00 PM in the Ascension Parish Center Dining Room, we’ll discuss The Book of Job from the Old Testament.
+Donna Ioppolo will lead the discussion.
 All Oak Park parishes are welcome.

 For more information, send an email to Jeff Wood at [email protected].